 Log in using your student email and password

-If you are logging in on a public or shared computer choose No when asked if you would like to stay signed in.
+If using a public or shared computer, choose "No" when asked to stay signed in.

 Centers for Disease Control and Prevention (CDC) – The website includes an A-Z index to hundreds of health and safety topics.